cestwc/bibliography-pre-selection/README.md

 ## Training

+The prepared anthology dataset can be found in https://huggingface.co/datasets/cestwc/anthology.
 To train the dual vector model on your own dataset, use the `train_fastbib.py` script.
 This script is designed to handle the training process, including loading data, defining the loss function, and updating the model's weights.

 ### Example Training Script Usage